 displayed left to right from worst response to best.

 Tumor Growth Inhibition (TGI) plot.
 The bars in the TGI plot summarize the % of tumor volume change in

 treatment arms relative to the control.
 The % TGI is defined as (1 - (mean volume of treated tumors)/(mean

 volume of control tumors)) x 100%.

 Can I get the software for generating dosing study graphics displayed on the MMHCdb web site?

 How do I access data and information about models in the JAX PDX Resource?

-Data and information about PDXs in the JAX repository are available from the Mouse Models of Human Cancer (MMHCdb) database PDX portal and also from the PDX Finder database.
+Data and information about PDXs in the JAX repository are available from the Mouse Models of Human Cancer (MMHCdb) database PDX portal and also from the PDCM Finder database.